 she got to experience a busy ward environment.
 During her mental health placement with

 , Xiuming worked with Registered Nurses who provide mental health support in the community.
 Xiuming enjoyed her clinical placement at MASH Trust and successfully applied for casual work there as a Community Support Worker.

 “It’s good to have a casual job that relates to my studies.
 It’s helping me to learn about different medications and how to give them to patients.
 It’s preparing me for my future career”.

 Xuiming says the work she does in class and in the labs at UCOL prepares her well for clinical placements.

 “What we learn in class is what we do on placement.
 The lecturers have a lot of experience that they share with us, and you see these things when you’re on placement.
 You apply what you’ve learnt in class, which is a really good feeling.”

 For Xuiming, one of the best things about her time at UCOL has been the great support she has received from her lecturers.

 “The lecturers are very nice and they explain things very clearly.
 The classes are small, so you have a lot of one on one time with the lecturers.”

-Once she’s got a few years of nursing experience under her belt, Xuiming plans to study a Master of Nursing so she can become a Nurse Practitioner.
+Xuiming hopes to find work in primary health once she graduates from UCOL, and eventually study a Master of Nursing so she can become a Nurse Practitioner.